splunk/splunk-sdk-python/README.md

 The Splunk Software Development Kit for Python is licensed under the Apache License 2.0.
 Details can be found in the file LICENSE.

+For compatibility with Python 2.6, The Splunk Software Development Kit for Python ships with ordereddict.py from the ordereddict package on PyPI (http://pypi.python.org/pypi/ordereddict/1.1) which is licensed under the MIT license (see the top of splunklib/ordereddict.py).

 ## Getting Started

 In order to use the SDK you are going to need a copy of Splunk.
 If you don't